nus-tic4001-AY2122S1/tp/docs/DeveloperGuide.md

 - Team members: **Wan Yin, Hanna, Yeu Chai and Sze Chun**

-## Design & implementation
+## Design

 **JustBook Command Line App** leverages on the help of a total five Java classes, viz. **JustBook, Bookings, AddCommand, DeleteCommand and HelpCommand** created by the Team.
-It makes optimal use of Java Stream and the latest java.time APIs, e.g. LocalDateTime and LocalDate, among others, together with a judicious choice of data structures, to allow a single user good at the keyboard to make and register bookings / appointments online fast:
+It makes optimal use of Java Stream and the latest java time APIs, e.g. LocalDateTime and LocalDate, among others, together with a judicious choice of data structures, to allow a single user good at the keyboard to make and register bookings / appointments online fast:

 - Each user booking entry is stored in an `Arraylist<Bookings>` data structure (sorted before each listing display -> allowing for editing or deleting functions onscreen).